-In classical model theory it is an easy consequence of Ryll-Nardzewski Theorem that, if the theory of an arbitrary structure \mathcal{A} is countably categorical, then so is the theory of any expansion of \mathcal{A} by finitely many constants.
-It is the analogous problem for computable rings that we wish to address in this paper.
-It is worth mentioning that Millar [11] proved that a certain amount of decidability is enough to guarantee that the property of being computably categorical is preserved under such expansions.
-Without this assumption of partial decidability the problem, which was known as Ash-Goncharov problem [3], remained open for some time.
-It was solved negatively in [1].
+The notion of expansion by constants has strong connections with classical categoricity of a structure.
+For instance, it is an easy consequence of the classical Ryll-Nardzewski Theorem that, if the theory of an arbitrary structure \mathcal{A} is countably categorical, then so is the theory of any expansion of \mathcal{A} by finitely many constants.
+In effective model theory computably categorical structures are analogues of countably categorical ones.
+Millar [18] proved that a certain amount of decidability is enough to guarantee that the property of being computably categorical is preserved under expansions by finitely many constants.
+Without this assumption of partial decidability the problem, which was known as Ash-Goncharov problem [19], remained open for some time.
+It was solved negatively in [20].

 Theorem 1.4 For every natural number n there exists a computably categorical graph G such that for any $c \in G$, the expanded graph (G, c) has exactly n computable isomorphism types.